10/20/2021

 Director of Investor Relations

 Thank you, Brandon.
 Good morning, everyone, and welcome to United's third quarter 2021 earnings conference call.
-Yesterday, we issued our earnings release, which is available on our website at .united.com.
+Yesterday, we issued our earnings release, which is available on our website at ir.united.com.
 Information in yesterday's release and the remarks made during this conference call may contain forward-looking statements, which represent the company's current expectations or beliefs concerning future events and financial performance.
 All forward-looking statements are based upon information currently available to the company.
 A number of factors could cause actual results to differ materially from our current expectations.
-Please refer to our earnings release form 10-K and 10-Q and other reports filed with the SDC and United Airlines, and United Airlines for a more thorough description of these factors.
-Also during the course of the call, we'll discuss several non-GAAP financial measures.
-For reconciliation of these non-GAAP measures to the most directly comparable GAAP measures, please refer to the table at the end of our earnings release.
-Joining us in Chicago today to discuss our results and outlook are Chief Executive Officer Scott Currie, President Bret Hart, Executive Vice President and Chief Commercial Officer Andrew Della, and Executive Vice President and Chief Financial Officer Jerry Letterman.
-In addition, we have other members of the executive team on the line to assist with Q&A. And now I'd like to turn the call over to Scott.
+Please refer to our earnings release form 10-K and 10-Q and other reports filed with the SEC by United Airlines Holdings and United Airlines for a more thorough description of these factors.
+Also during the course of the call, we will discuss several non-GAAP financial measures.
+For reconciliation of these non-GAAP measures, to the most directly comparable GATT measures, please refer to the tables at the end of our vernacularly.
+Joining us in Chicago today to discuss our results and outlook are Chief Executive Officer Scott Kurwitz, President Brett Hart, Executive Vice President and Chief Commercial Officer Andrew Stella, and Executive Vice President and Chief Financial Officer Jerry Letterman.
+In addition, we have other members of the executive team on the line available to assist with Q&A. And now, I'd like to turn the call over to Scott

 speaker